-This module aims to prepare students for laboratory work, develop their data analysis skills and teach them how to report and critique their findings.
-It will also introduce them to regulation of scientific and medical research and medical ethics.
+This module aims to prepare you for laboratory work, develop your data analysis skills and teach you how to report and critique your findings.
+It will also introduce you to the regulation of scientific and medical research and medical ethics.

-Students should, having completed the course, being able to draw conclusions from data, organise facts and figures in a logical way, test hypotheses in logical ways to find answers, and see the how a larger situation can be affected by smaller activities.
+You should, having completed the course, be able to draw conclusions from data, organise facts and figures in a logical way, test hypotheses in logical ways to find answers, and see the how a larger situation can be affected by smaller activities.